A Journey Through Portugal

 Estremoz lies in the heart of the Alentejo, not far from the border with Spain.
 Its strategic location can be seen in its castle and the 13th-century city walls that surround the heart of the town.
 The town itself is picturesque, with the classic Alentejo whitewashed buildings with red roofs.
 From the Estremoz Castle there are great views of the the surrounding countryside.
 Estremoz is probably best known today for being one of the world’s largest sources of marble, which can be seen all over the town’s streets and buildings.
 Don’t miss the newly opened Museu Berardo Estremoz which houses what is considered Portugal’s largest private collection of azulejos–tiles–tracing 800 years of azulejos from their Moorish origins to the 20th century.

-Lunch at Mercearia Gadanha in Estremoz
+Lunch at Cadeia Quinhentista in Estremoz

-ALENTEJO TO PORTO VIA SPARKLING WINE
+DAY 5 - ALENTEJO TO PORTO VIA SPARKLING WINE

 Luís Pato Winery Visit